yellowmessenger/documentation/docs/platform_concepts/growth/dataexplorer/customtables.md

 **Default tables(datasets)**: **Insights > Data explorer** has a list of default tables (reports) that are created for the commonly used bot use cases.

-**Custom tables(datasets)**: On **Studio > Tables** you can create [custom datasets](https://docs.yellow.ai/docs/platform_concepts/studio/database) that are tailored to your needs.
+**Custom tables(datasets)**: On **Automation > Tables** you can create [custom datasets](https://docs.yellow.ai/docs/platform_concepts/studio/database) that are tailored to your needs.
 For example, you can create tables to store the data obtained from variables from the flows.